This creamy strawberry mousse with addition of cream cheese is smooth, refreshing and simplest summer dessert when strawberries are in season.

 How to make strawberry mousse

 First, we need to start with strawberry purée.
-I do not cook this purée, simply blend the washed and hulled strawberries in the blender for a good 3-5 minutes, so we have a really smooth texture.
+I do not cook this purée, simply add washed and hulled strawberries in the blender and blend until it’s becomes purée, so we have a really smooth texture.
 Next step is to strain this strawberry purée, to make sure we do not have a seed in our strawberry mousse.
 You do not want to chew on seeds.
 Smooth texture of purée guarantee the best experience.

 The next step is gelatin.
 Gelatin will keep well together all the ingredients and will set well the strawberry mousse.
 If you are using little pouches of gelatin (and I do recommend the pouches in this recipe).
-You simply follow the instruction on the pouch, or usually the recipe calls for 1/2 cup of boiling water and 1/2 cup of cold water or juice.
+Either follow the instructions on the pouch, or usually the recipe calls for 1/4 cup of cold water.
+You sprinkle the powder over the water, mix it with a spoon and let sit for 5 minutes.
+Then place in microwave for 10 seconds (it should liquify) and then pour it into the cream cheese mousse.

-Now it’s time to spoon the strawberry mousse in appropriate dessert bowls, or I used my old vintage glasses for cocktails, which I got last time in garage sale.
+Now it’s time to spoon the strawberry mousse in nice dessert glasses.
+I used my old vintage glasses for cocktails, which I got in a garage sale.
 Spoon the strawberry mousse in the cocktail glasses and at the end tap gently with the bowl or glass, so the strawberry mousse sets well.
-Use a kitchen towel to absorb the chock and really tap gently.
+Use a kitchen towel underneath the glasses to absorb the chock so you don’t break the glasses.

 Or you can transfer the strawberry mousse in the pastry bag and pipe it directly in the cocktail glasses, achieving a beautiful swirl.
-I haven’t tried it myself, by I am confident that it will be a less messy than spoon by spoon adding the mousse.
-Now leave the strawberry mousse to set and chill in the refrigerator for a minimum of 2 hours.
+Now cover the mousse with plastic food foil and leave it to chill in the refrigerator for a minimum of two hours.

-Before you serve the strawberry mouse, garnish the cups with sliced strawberries and fresh mint leaves.
-It gives a professional appearance and fresh strawberries are great and refreshing bite in the mousse.
+Before you serve the strawberry mouse, garnish the glasses with sliced strawberries and fresh mint leaves.
+It gives a beautiful appearance and fresh strawberrieswith the mint are great and refreshing bite in the mousse.

 Tips and tricks

-If you would like to have a great tasting strawberry mousse, use fresh strawberries.
-I would not recommend preparing strawberry mousse with defrosted strawberries.
-Defrosted strawberries tend to contain lots of water and the mousse might be runny.
+Use fresh strawberries: If you would like to have a great tasting strawberry mousse with beautiful pink colour, use fresh strawberries.
+Defrosted strawberries tend to contain lots of water and the mousse might be runny, and the colour won’t be as beautiful.

 More strawberry recipes